Q: What is AWS Lambda?

 Q: What is an event source?

 An event source is an AWS service or developer-created application that produces events that trigger an AWS Lambda function to run.
 Some services publish these events to Lambda by invoking the cloud function directly (for example, Amazon S3).
 Lambda can also poll resources in other services that do not publish events to Lambda.
-For example, Lambda can pull records from a Kinesis stream and execute a Lambda function for each message in the stream.
+For example, Lambda can pull records from an Amazon Kinesis stream or an Amazon SQS queue and execute a Lambda function for each fetched message.

 Many other services, such as AWS CloudTrail, can act as event sources simply by logging to Amazon S3 and using S3 bucket notifications to trigger AWS Lambda functions.

 Q: How are events represented in AWS Lambda?

 Events are passed to a Lambda function as an event input parameter.
 For event sources where events arrive in batches, such as Amazon SQS, Amazon Kinesis, and Amazon DynamoDB Streams, the event parameter may contain multiple events in a single call, based on the batch size you request.To learn more about Amazon S3 event notifications visit Configuring Notifications for Amazon S3 Events.
 To learn more about Amazon DynamoDB Streams visit the DynamoDB Stream Developers Guide.
 To learn more about invoking Lambda functions using Amazon SNS, visit the Amazon SNS Developers Guide.
 For more information on Amazon Cognito events, visit Amazon Cognito.
 For more information on AWS CloudTrail logs and auditing API calls across AWS services, see AWS CloudTrail.

 Q: How do I make an AWS Lambda function respond to changes in an Amazon S3 bucket?